2 Young Unresponsive Children Rushed To Hospital After Mother Jumps Out Window, Philadelphia Police Say

 PHILADELPHIA (CBS) — A mother jumped from her third-story apartment window in the city’s Overbrook section Thursday.
 When police arrived, they found a 2 and 4-year-old unresponsive inside, both with serious facial trauma.

 Both little girls were rushed to Children’s Hospital of Philadelphia in critical condition.
-Detectives say the 4-year-old is now in stable condition.READ MORE: Teenager Critically Injured After Double Shooting In North Philadelphia
+Detectives say the 4-year-old is now in stable condition.READ MORE: Researcher Calls For Second MOVE Commission After Bombing Victims' Remains Cremated Without Family's Notice

 Police say just before noon on Thursday, the unidentified woman jumped from her third-floor unit inside the Parkside Apartments on the 1500 block of North 52nd Street.

-When investigators entered the apartment, they found her daughters unresponsive with facial trauma.READ MORE: Firefighters Respond To Vehicle Fire In North Philadelphia
+When investigators entered the apartment, they found her daughters unresponsive with facial trauma.READ MORE: Tax Refunds Delayed As Filing Deadline Draws Near

 Detectives are not saying what type of trauma the girls are being treated for or why they were unresponsive.